Fasikawkn/workout_planner/README.md

 2. **JSON Server not running**: Make sure the server is running on port 3000 before launching the app

-3. **Network errors**: Ensure your device/emulator can access `http://localhost:3000` for iOS Simulator and `http://10.0.2.2:3000` for android emulator
+3. **Network errors**: Ensure your device/emulator can access `http://localhost:3000` for iOS simulator and `http://10.0.2.2:3000` for android emulator

 4. **iOS build issues**: Run `cd ios && pod install` to update CocoaPods dependencies